makersacademy/bowling-challenge-ruby/README.md

 The scoring for the last frame operates slightly differently, with a bonus roll being available if a player gets a strike or a spare in either of the two original rolls for the frame.
 This complicates the flow chart as shown below:

 ![Frame 10 Flow Chart](images/frame_10_flow.png)

+## Improvements required
+My current score method does not currently correctly calculate the score in the event that the player makes consecutive strikes.
+I am going to focus on finishing the play logic for frame 10, followed by the method to calculate the final score.
+Once those are complete then I will revisit the logic of scoring multiple strikes.